 The simplest terms give us the most trouble, as we see here.
 Morality certainly is a category of goodness (see “What Do We Mean by ‘Good’?”) but is distinct from other meanings, specifically utility and quality (see “What Do We Mean by ‘Morality’?”).
 Whatever morality is, we know it is excluded when we describe plague as a good means of population control or laugh over a good cartoon.
 Why does morality not suit these examples and yet apply to adopting orphans?
 All moral choices may be good, but not all goodness choices are moral.
 That much is clear.

-I wish to challenge the existence of such a factor, at least as it characterizes what might be called public morality: choices involving strangers, either civil or social.
-This rather clumsy term includes laws, each of which specifies a public good, and mores, public values that do not rise to the importance of laws.
-Laws and mores must be distinguished from the morality that orders the private beliefs that govern our relationships with family and friends.
-Love governs these intimate relationships, or at least it should.
-Reciprocity may or may not apply.
-That variability is a problem.
-We know all families do not operate by the same rules whereas justice must arbitrate our interactions equitably in the public sphere.
-Recent history shows that confusing private and public morality is fraught with peril (see “Belief in the Public Square”), but our discussion is so primitive on this issue that we have a hard time imagining any alternative to expanding our private behavior to strangers.
+And there is a second good reason to oppose requiring justice as anything beyond a minimal foundation for familial relationships, this one concerning the dangers of conflating the duties of love and justice to person-as-citizen (see “Justice Is Almost Everything“).
+Recent history shows that confusing private and public morality is fraught with peril (see “Belief in the Public Square”), but our discussion is so primitive on this issue that we have a hard time imagining any alternative to expanding our private behavior with those we love to strangers whom we do not.
 Yet it is clear that we require some adaptation to carve out common space for acceptable public behavior in law and custom and not only for action but for the warrants persons use to justify them (see “What Counts as Justification?”).
 But that is quite difficult because our present contretemps is about far more than which acts we think moral.
-It is rooted in what we think qualifies as a reason to think so, and that more foundational quarrel spurs us to uncover the assumptions that rumble deep beneath the roiling surface of contemporary life (see “The Axioms of Moral Systems”).
-Persons begin to build their understanding of morality from these unquestioned assumptions, unaware from the outset that their moral worlds isolate them from others as surely as space isolates planets.
+It is rooted in what we think qualifies as a reason to think so, and that more foundational quarrel spurs us to uncover the assumptions that rumble deep beneath the roiling surface of contemporary life.
+Persons begin to build their understanding of morality from these unquestioned assumptions in early life and find what they have built in childhood too rickety and jury-rigged to stand adult scrutiny and adult needs.
+Further, they seem unaware from the outset that their moral worlds isolate them from others as surely as space isolates planets.
 By what rules can their moral interactions be played out in the town square?

-Though our disagreements on particulars are manifold, when we trace them to their shaping axioms, we find only three fundamental moral assumptions at play.
+Though our disagreements on particulars are manifold, when we trace them to their shaping axioms, we find only three fundamental moral assumptions at play (see “The Axioms of Moral Systems”).

 A second source of morality taps a venerable tradition, seeking moral truth in wisdom derived from careful reasoning about experience that seeks to universalize the lessons so learned.
-This mode of warrant taps the power of reasoned experience to root morality in individual moral autonomy (see “The Tyranny of Rationality”), rejecting the irreconcilable claims of competing authorities in favor of often ingenious resolutions to moral conflict (see “Why Invent a Social Contract?”) that appeal to the thoughtful citizen.
+This mode of warrant taps the power of reasoned competence to root morality in individual moral autonomy (see “The Tyranny of Rationality”), rejecting the irreconcilable claims of competing authorities in favor of often ingenious resolutions to moral conflict (see “Why Invent a Social Contract?”) that appeal to the thoughtful citizen.
 This modernist outlook regards reasoning as our only common means of determining moral goodness in and between cultures (see “Modernism’s Midwives”).

 These three outlooks are explicitly exclusive of each other, reflecting the historical conflicts that made them necessary.
 Modernism and postmodernism are adaptations to massive public failures of warrant.
 They were cobbled together in desperate efforts to find cultural consensus during two nightmarish epochs of disorientation: the Reformation and the early twentieth century (see “My Argument in Brief”).
 The formation of the later mode was inevitably a rebuke to the former’s catastrophic failure.
 That they now coexist somehow in contemporary culture indicts it and its members who shift thoughtlessly from one mode of warrant to another, employing whatever axioms suit their private intent as they pursue interests in a public sphere, justifying this public moral claim by reference to authority and that one by appeal to “common sense,” and yet another by mention of private experience or expediency.
 Such is the moral life of the consumer.